u-ideas

 3. The Holy Places shall be protected from desecration and any other violation and from anything likely to violate the freedom of access of the members of the different religions to the places sacred to them or their feelings towards those places.

-The State of Palestine Declaration of Independence (November 15, 1988) contains the corresponding Palestinian position: “The Palestine National Council, in the name of God, and in the name of the Palestinian Arab people, hereby proclaims the establishment of the State of Palestine on our Palestinian territory with its capital Jerusalem (Al-Quds Ash-Sharif).”
+The State of Palestine Declaration of Independence (1988) contains the corresponding Palestinian position: “The Palestine National Council, in the name of God, and in the name of the Palestinian Arab people, hereby proclaims the establishment of the State of Palestine on our Palestinian territory with its capital Jerusalem (Al-Quds Ash-Sharif).”

 Proposal for the status of Jerusalem

-A proposal for the status of Jerusalem is described below (Hueck, September 27, 2000).
-The proposal draws on the idea of balancing power and uniting the people in such a way that the claims and aspirations of the different parties are fulfilled to the greatest extent, including freedom of access to the sacred places of the different religions.
+A proposal for the status of Jerusalem is described below (Hueck, 2000).
+The proposal draws on the idea of balancing power and uniting the people in such a way that the reasonable claims and aspirations of the different parties are fulfilled to the greatest extent, including freedom of access to the sacred places of the different religions.

-Fig. 1.
+Figure 1.
 Jerusalem city parliament (Hueck, 2004)

 Conclusion and prospect